This article is only applicable to users of Onna Discovery and Onna Enterprise.

 - Advanced export - Choose this option if going through a standard eDiscovery export

 There is an option on whether to include family members with your export.
-This applies to saved searches where files that contain matching terms may have parent files.
+This applies to saved searches where files that contain matching terms may have parent files and/or attachments.

 Once you've selected your desired option, click 'Configure'